-- 11.9 Notwithstanding the provisions of section 11.8 of these regulations, any permit issued by the Agency prior to July 1, 2011 that did not expire prior to May 9, 2011 shall be valid for a period not less than nine years after the date of such approval, and can be renewed so long as the total duration is not more than 14 years.
-Any permit issued July 1, 2011 through September 30, 2012 is valid 5 years from the date of issuance, and can be renewed so long as the total permit duration is not more than 10 years from date of issuance. - 11.10 Permits transfer with property ownership.
-Upon property transfer, notification of the transfer is requested by the Agency. - 11.11 If a bond or insurance is required in accordance with Section 13 of these regulations, no regulated activity may commence until such bond or insurance is provided.
-If regulated activity begins prior to submission of the required bond, the permit may be suspended or revoked by the Commission. - 11.12 General provisions in the issuance of all permits: - a.
-If the Agency relies in whole or in part on information provided by the applicant, and if such information subsequently proves to be false, deceptive, incomplete or inaccurate, the permit may be modified, suspended or revoked. - b.
-All permits issued by the Agency are subject to and do not derogate any present or future rights or powers of the Agency or the Town of Branford, and convey no rights in real estate or material nor any exclusive privileges, and are further subject to any and all public and private rights and to any federal, state, and municipal laws or regulations pertinent to the subject property or activity. - c.
-If the activity authorized by the inland wetlands permit also involves an activity or a project which requires zoning or subdivision approval, special permit, variance or special exception, no work pursuant to the wetlands permit is authorized until such approval is obtained. - d.
-The permittee shall take such necessary steps consistent with the terms and conditions of the permit to control storm water discharges, to prevent erosion and sedimentation, and to otherwise prevent pollution of wetlands and watercourses. - e.
-Per construction phasing in section 7.7 no clear cutting may begin greater than 6 (six) months prior to onset of construction unless otherwise authorized by the Commission.
+-11.8.1 Notwithstanding the provisions of section 11.78 of these regulations, any permit issued by the Agency prior to July 1, 2011 that did not expire prior to May 9, 2011 shall be valid for a period not less than nine years after the date of such approval, and can be renewed so long as the total duration is not more than 14 years.
+Any permit issued July 1, 2011 through September 30, 2012 is valid 5 years from the date of issuance, and can be renewed so long as the total permit duration is not more than 10 years from date of issuance.

+- 11.11_11.9 Permits transfer with property ownership.
+Upon property transfer, notification of the transfer is requested by the Agency. - 11.12-11.10 If a bond or insurance is required in accordance with Ssection 13 of these regulations, no permit shall be issuedno-regulated activity may commence until such bond or insurance is provided.
+If regulated activity begins prior to submission of the required bond, the permit may be suspended or revolked by the CommissionAgency. - 11.11 General provisions in the issuance of all permits: - a.
+If the Commission Agency relies in whole or in part on information provided by the applicant, and if such information subsequently proves to be false, deceptive, incomplete or inaccurate, the permit may be modified, suspended or revoked.; - b.
+All permits issued by the Commission Agency are subject to and do not derogate any present or future rights or powers of the Commission Agency or the Town of Branford, and convey no rights in real estate or material nor any exclusive privileges, and are further subject to any and all public and private rights and to any federal, state, and municipal laws or regulations pertinent to the subject property or activity.; - c.
+If the activity authorized by the inland wetlands permit also involves an activity or a project which requires zoning or subdivision approval, special permit, variance or special exception, no work pursuant to the wetlands permit is authorized until such approval is obtained.; - d.
+The permittee shall take such necessary steps consistent with the terms and conditions of the permit to control storm water discharges, and to prevent erosion and sedimentation, and to otherwise prevent pollution of wetlands and watercourses. - d.e.
+Per construction phasing in section 7.7 no clear cutting may begin greater more than 6 (six) months prior to onset of construction unless otherwise authorized by the CommissionAgency.